-Apart from the application of the combined tool steps 1 and 2 (step 3 investment analysis is not applicable to the proposed project activity) as per EB50, two different technological providers have declared that the utilisation of anaerobic lagoons for effluent treatment in the poultry industry, is a common practice in the region of Paraná:
+Apart from the application of the "Indicative simplified baseline and monitoring methodologies for selected small scale CDM project activity categories" version 14, two different technological providers have declared that the utilisation of anaerobic lagoons for effluent treatment in the poultry industry, is a common practice and thus the baseline scenario in the region of Paraná:

-- Gratt Decanters, an experienced technological provider for aeration equipment for water treatment, a company with wide experience in the wastewater treatment in the State of Paraná, has corroborated that the common practice in the State of Paraná is the utilisation of anaerobic open lagoons for wastewater treatment from the effluents from poultry slaughterhouses.
-This declaration has been submitted to the validation team during the validation of this project. - Together with this declaration, Avesuy, the technological provider of the bio-digestion systems, has also declared that the common practice for wastewater treatment in slaughterhouses in the State of Paraná, is the utilisation of anaerobic lagoons, in which organic matter is decomposed.
+- > Gratt Decanters, an experienced technological provider for aeration equipment for water treatment, a company with wide experience in the wastewater treatment in the State of Paraná, has corroborated that the common practice in the State of Paraná is the utilisation of anaerobic open lagoons for wastewater treatment from the effluents from poultry slaughterhouses.
+This declaration has been submitted to the validation team during the validation of this project. - > Together with this declaration, Avesuy, the technological provider of the bio-digestion systems, has also declared that the common practice for wastewater treatment in slaughterhouses in the State of Paraná, is the utilisation of anaerobic lagoons, in which organic matter is decomposed.
 This declaration has been also submitted to the validation team during the validation of the project.

-Apart from this declaration, the Environmental Institute of Paraná (IAP) has also confirmed via email that the above mentioned is the common practice in the State.
+Apart from this declaration, the Environmental Institute of Paraná (IAP) has also confirmed via email that the above mentioned is the common practice and thus, the baseline scenario in the State.